eckertniklas/PopMap2_bsc-thesis_eckert/README.md

 ```
 gcloud auth application-default login --no-browser
 ```
 This will generate another gcloud command like `gcloud auth application-default login --remote-bootstrap="...."`.
-Copy this command and past it into your *local* terminal. accept that you are bootstraping glcoud to a trusted machine, and the Earth Engine login-window in your browser should be prompted.
-After successful browser authentification, your local terminal should provide you with an output `https://localhost:8085/...`.
-Copy past this line into your remote terminal.
+Copy this command and paste it into your *local* terminal.
+Accept that you are bootstraping glcoud to a trusted machine, and the Earth Engine login window in your browser should be prompted.
+After successful browser authentification, your local terminal should provide an output `https://localhost:8085/...`.
+Copy and paste this line into your remote terminal.

 ### Download raw data
 ```
-python utils/01_download_ee_ .py bounding box coordinates ....
+python utils/01_download_ee_ .py bounding box coordinates ...
 ```
 ...
 TODO description coming soon ...